sashaNull/OverTheWire-Bandit-Writeup/README.md

 ![image](https://user-images.githubusercontent.com/84661482/132115018-89618cea-035d-4ec8-896c-949ac7bbfd8f.png)

-However, if you think that using built-in Linux command to solve this challenge is much more cooler, there's one way to simulate the **ROT13** decoding algorithm using the **tr** command:
+However, if you believe solving this problem using a built-in Linux command is sexier, there is a method to imitate the **ROT13** decoding process with the **tr** command:

 ![image](https://user-images.githubusercontent.com/84661482/132115119-3a0c3a7b-9b80-480b-9ebb-cff557175410.png)